 COVID-19 Relief Programs and Resources for Nonprofits

-We urge all nonprofits, cooperatives, small businesses, and sole proprietorships to immediately apply for these federal relief programs when applications open on Friday, April 3, 2020.
+We urge all nonprofits, cooperatives, small businesses, and sole proprietorships to immediately apply for these federal relief programs with any SBA-approved 7(a) lender when applications are accepted in January 2021.

 The need is greater than the money available and will be lent on a first-come, first-served basis.
 It is also important to remember the agency responsible for this loan program does not usually lend to nonprofits, so they may need extra time to consider your application.
 Further details and links are below.